AEGN Environmental Philanthropy Conference 2026 Full Program

 What does it look like when the funding is strategic, the collaboration is deep and the change that follows is real, large-scale and lasting?

-This session brings together five campaigns that made bold change happen, in a fast-paced series of five-minute TED-style talks.
-Each story illuminates a different dimension of what it takes: the role of capacity building and place-based funding, the intersection of people power and policy, the long-term vision that sustained the work, and the critical moments where philanthropic backing made the difference between a campaign that fizzled and one that shifted an entrenched system.
-Includes interactive table discussions.
+This session brings together five examples of how bold change can happen, in a fast-paced series of five-minute TED-style talks.
+Each story illuminates a different dimension of what it takes: the role of capacity building and place-based funding, the intersection of people power and policy, the long-term vision that sustained the work, and the critical moments where philanthropic backing made the difference between an idea that fizzled and one that shifted an entrenched system.

 The Secret Source: Stories of Bold Philanthropy